anki-code/xonsh-developer-toolkit/README.md

 * History backends are in `xonsh/history/`.
 * Environment variables are in `xonsh/environ.py`.

+### Exceptions

+#### `Bad file descriptor` or `I/O operation on closed file.`

+If you catch this when using callable alias first of all remember that callable alias runs in asynchronous thread and it's not needed to trace exactly this error.
+Instead of this you need to trace how executing is working and when descriptor is opened and when it closed.
+The common case is when main thread closes descriptor but child thread uses it later or vice versa.
+See also [5482](https://github.com/xonsh/xonsh/issues/5482).

 ## xonsh in docker

 ### Test in pure Linux environment